 Focuses on the application and reinforcement of paralegal skills in an actual workplace environment, or at the discretion of the instructor, in a school practicum with simulated work experiences.
 Students are acquainted with occupational responsibilities through realistic work situations and are provided with insights into paralegal applications on the job.
 Topics include: problem solving, adaptability to the job setting, use of proper interpersonal skills, application of paralegal skills in a workplace setting, and professional development.
 Pre-requisites: Must be in last semester of program.
 With advisor approval, may take concurrently with last semester courses.
-Co-requisites: None
+ENGL 1101 - Composition and Rhetoric PARA 1100 - Introduction to Law and Ethics PARA 1105 - Legal Research and Legal Writing I PARA 1110 - Legal Research and Legal Writing II Co-requisites: None PARA 2215 - Paralegal Internship II (6)